 6. Gently fold in the chocolate with a silicone spatula.
 Do not overstir.

-7. Add in the flour with a few quick stirs to incorporate.
+7. Add in the flour and coconut with a few quick stirs to incorporate.

 8. Bake at 350°F (175°C) for ~25 minutes (depending on pan size).